yandex-cloud/docs/en/wiki/wysiwyg-edit.md

 1. On the toolbar, click ![](../_assets/wiki/svg/wysiwyg/link.svg).

 1. Enter a direct or [relative](static-markup/links.md#wiki-ref) reference.
-If you haven't selected a text fragment, enter the text to be displayed as a link.
+If you didn't select a text fragment, enter the text to be displayed as a link.

 1. Click **Save**.